P0w3rChi3f/DCI-2200/Mod2.md

     * n -> 1 -> 1024 -> +4.3G -> w
   * mkfs -t ext4 /dev/sdc

+1. Which course of action is the BEST approach to prepare your storage media for storing new incident data?
+    * Use a software tool to forensically wipe the drives.
+2. Which course of action is the BEST approach to prepare your storage media for storing new incident data for this mission?
+    * Obtain new unused drives to obtain the required data.
+3. Review the data returned by EnCase Forensic Imager that indicates the drive was successfully wiped.
+In the space below, enter the total number of sectors wiped.
+    * 10485760
+4. Using EnCase enter the last 4 characters of the MD5 hash of the drive you just wiped?
+    * 46C9
+5. Once the above steps are completed, in the space below, enter the byte value for the 45,984th byte on the disk?
+    * 78
+6. Using the tool of your choice create a 4.3 GB partition on the 5 GB drive.
+Were you able to successfully partition and format the 5 GB drive?
+    * Yes
+7. After formatting the partition with the ext4 file system record the number of inodes in the space provided below.
+    * 327680 - Was marked wrong

 ## Exercise 2.3-07: Configure and Test GRR Rapid Response for Deployment/Use

 * Fix Client Agents
   * On the GRR Server edit the `/etc/grr/server.local.yaml`
   * run `sudo grr_config_updater repack_clients`

+1. Were you able to successfully enroll the Windows 10 x64 machine to the GRR server?
+    * Yes
+2. Briefly describe what you did to complete the exercise and why it had to be done. - Was marked wrong
+    * I had to edit the /etc/grr/server.local.yaml file on the GRR Server then run, sudo grr_config_updated repack_clients to repack the clients.
+I was able to download and install the agent after that.
+3. When trying to locate artifacts on one system using GRR, should you use a flow or a hunt?
+    * Flow
+4. Using GRR, locate and examine the hosts file of the Windows 10 x64 machine.
+What is the size of the hosts file in bytes?
+    824 Bytes
+5. Using GRR, run a Registry Finder flow.
+What .exe is in the Run folder?
+    * OneDrive

 ## Exercise 2.3-08: Create Filesystem Artifact IOCs for GRR

 * File Command used to find artifacts
   * `%%environ_systemdrive\**10{FileNames}{Extentions}`

+1. Which executable files are on the system after running the CTE provided executable?
+    * AdobeUpdater.exe
+    * wuauclt.exe
+    * iTunesHelper.exe
+2. What are the last four characters of the MD5 hash value for the binary “AdobeUpdater.exe?”
+    * 598f (8abc459525f1918d399248252ec0598f)
+3. The file size for the binary file “AdobeUpdater.exe” is how many bytes?
+    * 5435706
+4. Find the latest modification date/time for the binary “AdobeUpdater.exe”.
+(Marked wrong - Is correct)
+    * 2017-08-14 03:58:26

 ## Exercise 2.3-09: Create Memory and Registry Artifact IOCs for GRR